In this guide, we’re configuring LiteSpeed Cache.

 Step 3: Configure settings in your Cloudflare dashboard (I recommend the following):

-• Purge Cloudflare’s Cache (after you’re doing configuring settings).
+- Purge Cloudflare’s Cache (after you’re done configuring settings).

-Step 4: Use SpeedVital’s TTFB test to test TTFB in 40 locations.
-You’ll want to test your site about 3 times to ensure resources are cached and your CDN is using the closest data center.
+Step 4: Use SpeedVital’s TTFB test to measure TTFB in 40 locations.
+You’ll want to test your website 3 times to ensure resources are cached and your CDN is using the closest data center.

 CDN Settings